 Melissa, over at Melly Sews, offers an appliqued DIY Christmas stocking pattern that’s sure to win your heart and beautify your mantel this holiday season.
 And because the applique process is a little more advanced than simple piecing, we’ve included it in our section for experienced sewists.
 The template for this pattern is free if you sign up for the Melly Sews newsletter, or you can purchase it for $2, which is still a bargain.

 This free Christmas stocking pattern uses a thermal bond to adhere the appliqued pieces to the stocking, as well as a fancy hand-stitch to hide the raw edges.
-Afterward, you’ll assemble and quilt your stocking in the regular way.
+Afterward, you’ll assemble and quilt your stocking in a regular way.
 It’s a few extra steps that anyone can try, and it makes a delightful addition to your Christmas morning celebration.

 Quilt-As-You-Go (QAYG) Christmas Stocking Patterns

 Patterns for quilted Christmas stockings would not be complete without a few Quilt-as-you-go projects.
 These free Christmas stocking patterns are so easy to make you’ll want to do more than one.

 At Super Mom No Cape, you’ll find a QAYG pattern to create your own Christmas stocking using a free downloadable template.
 QAYG is a quilting technique that lets you sew each piece of fabric directly to the batting and backing.
 In the end, your project needs no additional quilting.
 All that’s left is to add the lining.
 This type of project is great for using up leftover strips or those Christmas jelly rolls you couldn’t resist buying.
 The tutorial uses the QAYG technique to construct both the front and back of the stocking, but you could easily use a solid piece of fabric for the reverse side.